 The old school, now renovated, was built in 1921 by a strange German architect, Fritz Balthes.
 Strange, because passionate of contemporary architecture, he wanted to build in a little-known architectural style Art Nouveau.
 We know that the gentleman has struggled to realize his works with the Evangelical Saxon communities because of the style that changed completely.
 Facing the small and musty as everyone knew, Mr Balthes offered spacious rooms with large windows, making the space brighter.
 Unfortunately, the argument of the Saxons was that this caused great cost for heating.
 The school Cincsor is one of the few legacies that our architect could let us appreciate, and Mr. and Mrs. Schuster have passionately falling in love for it …

 The old parish house, which was also renovated at the same time as the school, is much older and has a much richer history.
-It was certainly built before the 1600s, but we did not like too much details about it.
+It was certainly built before the 1600s, but I did not like too much details about it.
 Today, little is known about the history of the monks and priests who lived here.
 It is said that the couple would have kept some documents about them.
 Still, that can be found beautiful frescoes in one of the rooms of the monument, a refined work that adds a lot of strangeness instead.
 The garden is large and a vegetable garden is grown right in front of your room, it is pleasant to walk in the morning.

-We had the pleasure of sleeping in a standard room in the old parish.
+I had the pleasure of sleeping in a standard room in the old parish.
 What charms in the style of the room is that the bed is on the floor, in what one might call the attic, but I appreciate it as a true love nest.
 The bed is very comfortable.
 On the ground floor, we have everything you need; a small place with seating where you can enjoy reading a book sunlight passing through the large entry from your bedroom windows.
 Finally, a simple bath or shower, spacious enough, allows two people to hold without making them feel compressed.
 Vanity and hair dryer provided

-Unfortunately we did not discover the other rooms.
+Unfortunately I did not discover the other rooms.
 You still find them on the website of Cincsor guesthouse.
-The majority of the other rooms are a rank or two above the one we had.
+The majority of the other rooms are a rank or two above the one I had.
 I recommend the rooms of the old school for comfort and the ability to directly access the restaurant, something that can be appreciated if it rains.
 For the most open to discoveries, Room 2 of the former parish retains frescoes that can be very interesting.
 Personally, I would choose this room next time!

 The restaurant is located in the old school.
 In fact, this part did not exist when the couple renovated the house, but they managed to preserve the essence as I had not even paid attention before going out to see outside.
 Large enough, it can easily accommodate 30 people.
 On our arrival, the tables were divided to accommodate a group of 10 individuals, couples for a charming dinner in one-on-one and small groups.
 With an old piano that was quietly seated in the back of the room waiting to find someone brave enough to come wake him, tables and wooden chairs, the atmosphere is full of authenticity and beauty.

 The restoration is made by a chef of Fagaras.
-They do not cook “A la carte” here, and for my part, I find it very good.
+They do not cook “A la carte » here, and for my part, I find it very good.
 Thus, the chef expresses what he knows best and I promise you, the result is incomparable to a fried steak.
 The meal consists of an entry (soup, salad …) of a main menu (meat, fish …) and a dessert (Papanasi, plum oven …).
 Served in beautiful settings, it is also nice to see the owners come to check that all is well and talk to you a little.
 It’s a family atmosphere that nevertheless respects the privacy.

 The library is THE part that each of you will appreciate in his way!
 Very comfortable couches that form a belt around the wood stove provides a place for a friendly hand, but especially warm for a moment of reading.
 Although most books are old and in German, there are also good recent books in English or Romanian.
 Personally, I immersed myself in books describing the best accommodations and restaurants in Romania …